stadiamaps/sdf_font_tools/pbf_font_tools/README.md

 ## protoc

-By default, this crate will build the protobuf compiler from source during build on most platforms to encourage better reproducibility.
+By default, this crate uses a vendored protobuf compiler binary (`protoc`) to support the widest number of platforms.
-This requires having a C++ compiler at the moment.
+You can disable the default features to opt out of this.

-You can change this behavior with feature flags in the following ways:
+When opted out of the vendored compiler, you can ensure `protoc` is accessible in any of the following ways:

-* Disabling default flags will disable the source build (be sure to add freetype if you need it!).
+* Disabling the default features will look for `protoc` in your `PATH` by default.
+* To build from source (requires a C++ compiler), enable the `protoc-from-src` feature.
+This will be used instead.
-* To use a specific `protoc` that you have installed on your system, set the `PROTOC` environment variable during build.
+* To use a specific `protoc` that isn't in your `PATH`, set the `PROTOC` environment variable during build.
-  (Otherwise, your `PATH` will be checked to find one).
-* To skip builds and use a vendored `protoc` binary, enable the `protoc-vendored` feature.